 Although gratitude has been shown to alleviate sorrow and stress, it is important first to acknowledge—but not dwell or ruminate on—the losses and struggles we have faced and continue to face.
 Recognition of our suffering gives meaning to our gratitude, and depth to our optimism.
 Otherwise, looking on the bright side can feel like an empty, insincere exercise that paves over our pain, rather than integrates it into our lives.

 We come to gratitude on our own schedule.
 Our own blessings are for us to count.
-Time plays a part in soothing the rawness of grief so that eventually, instead of blinding pain, we can feel a gentle thankfulness for what the departed brought into our lives while he or she was alive.
+Time plays a part in soothing the rawness of grief so that eventually, instead of blinding pain, we can feel a gentle thankfulness for what the departed brought into our lives while they were alive.

 Likewise, we may also want to express gratitude for what the person who died took with them out of our lives.